-If a student wishes to enroll in a correspondence course or a distance learning course that is not provided through the Texas Virtual School Network (TXVSN), as described below, to earn credit in a course or subject, the student must receive permission from the principal prior to enrolling in the course or subject.
+If a student wishes to enroll in a correspondence course or a distance learning course that is not provided through the Texas Virtual School Network (TXVSN), as described below, to earn credit in a course or subject, the student must receive permission from the principal before enrolling in the course or subject.
 If the student does not receive prior approval, the district may not recognize and apply the course or subject toward graduation requirements or subject mastery.

-[See Remote Instruction on page 87.]
+[See Remote Instruction]